bazmatic/gravity-sdk/deploy_utils/readme.md

 # Node Startup Documentation
 ## Node Configuration

-This system consists of 4 nodes with corresponding ports as follows:
+The system consists of 4 nodes with corresponding ports as follows:

-- node1: 2024
+- Node1: 2024
-- node2: 2025
+- Node2: 2025
-- node3: 2026
+- Node3: 2026
-- node4: 6180
+- Node4: 6180

 ## Prerequisites